S-DeHerrera-Neil/COSC/PowerShell.md

         >"$var1 + $var2 = $quo"
         {0} / {1} = {2}" -f $var1, $var2, $quo

+  # You can highlight lines of code and press F8, which will run that specified line of code

 # Reverse Array
 $revarray = -3..15:3
 $reverse = $revarray[($revarray.length-1)..0]